Powerlearnproject/se-day1-assignment-mwangiasford1/README.md

 Compare and contrast the Waterfall and Agile methodologies.
-Provide examples of scenarios where each would be appropriate.Comparison of Waterfall and Agile Methodologies
+Provide examples of scenarios where each would be appropriate.Comparison of Waterfall and Agile Methodologies?
 Feature	Waterfall	Agile
 Approach	Sequential, structured, phase-based	Iterative, flexible, and adaptive Phases	Defined stages: Requirements → Design → Implementation → Testing → Deployment → Maintenance	Continuous cycles (sprints/iterations) of planning, development, testing, and feedback
-Flexibility	Low—changes are difficult to accommodate once a phase is completed	High—adaptable to changes even late in development
-Documentation important and detailed upfront	Lightweight documentation, evolving with project needs Client Involvement	Limited—client feedback is used at the end	High—frequent feedback from stakeholders Delivery Time	Delivered at the end of the project	Incremental deliveries throughout the process Best for	Projects with clear, fixed requirements and low uncertainty	Projects with changing requirements and high uncertainty
+Flexibility	Low—changes are difficult to accept once a phase is completed	High—adaptable to changes even late in advacement Documentation regarding and detailed upfront	Lightweight documentation, evolving with project needs Client Involvement	Limited—client feedback is used at the end	High—frequent feedback from stakeholders Delivery Time	Delivered at the end of the project	Incremental deliveries throughout the process Best for	Projects with clear, fixed requirements and low uncertainty	Projects with changing requirements and high uncertainty